MicrosoftDocs/win32/desktop-src/CIMWin32Prov/cim-softwareelementversioncheck.md

 ---
-Description: The CIM\_SoftwareElementVersionCheck class represents a type of software element that must exist in the environment. ms.assetid: a1c0f0d5-2586-499c-bd82-bbb107570d81 ms.tgt_platform: multiple
+description: The CIM\_SoftwareElementVersionCheck class represents a type of software element that must exist in the environment. ms.assetid: a1c0f0d5-2586-499c-bd82-bbb107570d81 ms.tgt_platform: multiple
 title: CIM_SoftwareElementVersionCheck class